esrlabs/northstar/README.md

 ### Northstar Packages (NPK)

 Similar as in the docker world, a Northstar **image** is the unit that gets deployed into a system.
 Once the runtime starts, all images in the registry will be loaded into **containers**.
-Containers are the entities that the Northstar runtime is managing.
+Containers are the entities that are managed by the Northstar runtime.

 Images are packaged as **Northstar Packages** or **NPK**s.
 At it's outer layer, such an NPK is just a plain zip-archive.
 The content looks like this:

 <br/><img src="doc/images/npk.png" class="inline" width=400/>

 The `manifest.yaml` contains essential information about the package like id and version.
-The `signature.yaml` contains signatures that are used to verify the package.
+The `signature.yaml` contains signatures that are used to verify the package and the included file system.
 Now the actual content is the `fs.img` file, which is a squashfs filesystem image that contains the actual content of what the user puts into a container.
-This image is packaged as an archive with a zero compression factor.
-That means we now can read file entries in this archive directly without unpacking.
+The image is packed a an zip archive with zero compression.
+Compression takes place via the SquashFS functionality.
+Not compression the outer package allows Northstar to access the content without unpacking the image to disk.

 ### Installing a package

 <br/><img src="doc/images/mounting.png" class="inline" width=600/>

-When a package is installed, a loopback device on the host is used to mount the verity device mapper.
-This mapper acts as a block device that translates each read access to a file in the actual container and checks the integrity of all files on the fly.
+A file system image of a Nortstar package is attached to a loopback device.
+The loopback device is used to setup a verity check block device with the dm-verity module.
+The verity hashes are appended to the file system image.
+The verity block device is finally mounted and used in operation.

 ## Creating Northstar Packages